LEGAL AND PRIVACY

 External review

-If an applicant disagrees with the internal review decision, they can apply directly to the Information Commissioner for an external review.
+If an applicant disagrees with the WATC internal review decision, they can apply directly to the Information Commissioner for an external review.
 Applications for external review should be made within 60 days of receiving the Notice of Internal Review Decision.
 The Information Commissioner will investigate the decision made by WATC.

 Amendment of personal information

 An applicant has the right to apply for the amendment of his or her personal information if it is inaccurate, incomplete, out-of-date or misleading.
 This application must state whether the person wishes the amendment to be made by altering information, striking out or deleting information, inserting information or inserting a note in relation to the information.
+There are no fees or charges for amending personal information.

 Further information in relation to Freedom of Information can be accessed from the Office of the Information Commissioner website.